Tariq Ibn Ziyad and “Conquest” Legends

 Núñez Muley and New Christians

-We conclude the course by discussing the 16th-century Granadan Morisco Francisco Núñez Muley.
-He is most known for his petition in protest against the anti-Morisco edict of 1567.
-We will also outline the increasing restrictions non-Christians encountered after the fall of Granada in 1492 beginning with the expulsion of Jews who did not convert.
+We conclude with sixteenth-century Morisco Francisco Núñez Muley, most known for his Memorial, a petition to Christian authorities in protest against anti-Morisco regulations.
 Despite conversions, New Christians—both Conversos and Moriscos—faced many difficulties whether they were genuine converts or still clandestinely practiced Judaism or Islam respectively.
+This increasing scrutiny and suspicion ultimately lead to the Morisco expulsions between 1609-1614.

 Meet Your Instructor